Westview, Atlanta: Government

-The neighborhood belongs to neighborhood planning unit T (NPU-T) and has a very active neighborhood association called the Westview Community Organization (WCO).
-Westview is part of city council districts 10 and 4 whose current council members are Andrea Boone (District 10) and Jason Dozier (District 4).
-Westview is in zone 4 of the Atlanta Police Department, currently headed by Major Terrell Griffin.
+The neighborhood belongs to neighborhood planning unit T (NPU-T) and has an active neighborhood association.
+Westview is in zone 4 of the Atlanta Police Department.

 BeltLine

 The Belt Line passes through the eastern edge of the Westview neighborhood as part of the BeltLine's "Model Mile".
 (See the map displaying the proposed areas.)
 The first trail to be built on the BeltLine, the 2.4-mile West End Trail, was opened in 2008.
 It edges the neighborhood of the same name as well as serving Mozley Park and Westview.
 The trail stretches from White Street to Westview Cemetery.
-In Westview the trail will be anchored by Enota Park.
-When the park is completed in late 2019 it will be transformed formed from a 1/3 acre parcel to a 10-acre multi use park with multi-purpose play fields, playground, and entry plaza for bicyclists and pedestrians on the Westside Trail.

-Demographics

-Westview's population decreased from 3823 in 2000 to 3020 in 2010, similar to many inner neighborhoods on the south and west sides.

-The NPU in which Westview is located is overwhelmingly African American with the following characteristics:
+In Westview the trail is anchored by Enota Park.
+In February 2025, it was announced Enota Park will undergo a $2 million expansion.
+The expansion will include a large pavilion covered by a solar shade structure, an activity field, splash pad, passive gardens, a new playground, recreation areas, walking trails, board walk, large lawn, and a basketball court.
+The expansion is scheduled to be completed in 2026.